 According to a recent study by KPMG, 19% of consumers would not feel comfortable shopping at a retailer that had their personal information breached, and close to 70% of those polled said that the reason they would not shop there again had to do with the company's failure to prevent future attacks.

 I strongly suggest having a back-up account to your prepaid card... here's why:

-1. You may be responsible for paying back the amount if a thief goes on a shopping spree.
+1. You may be responsible for paying back the stolen amount.

 Did you know?
 In addition to lacking the same fraud liability protections, prepaid debit cards don't offer the same dispute resolution avenues that are available to credit card users.